 Between 2000 and 2004, the world’s glaciers lost about 227 billion tons every year.
-Between 2015 and 2019, they melted from about 298every year.
+Between 2015 and 2019, they melted from about 298 One billion tons of ice every year.
 In other words, while in 2000 the glaciers decreased by 36 cm, they lost at least 69 cm in 2019.
-Meanwhile, the world has decreased by an average of 267 billion tons per year since 2000.
+Mass Meanwhile, the world has decreased by an average of 267 billion tons per year since 2000.
 This is more than the Greenland or Antarctic ice sheet.
 This is enough to pour 50 cm of water over the entire territory of France.

 Melting glaciers raise sea levels

-Researchers also expect to better predict, in particular, what the contribution of glaciers to a rise will be.
-This phenomenon is often attributed to The ice in Greenland and Antarctica also appears to be “significantly” related to melting glaciers.
+Researchers also expect to better predict, in particular, what the contribution of glaciers to a rise will be sea level.
+This phenomenon is often attributed to Source The ice in Greenland and Antarctica also appears to be “significantly” related to melting glaciers.

 If all of the melted ice since 2000 reached the ocean, the researchers calculate that it has already raised the water level by 0.74 mm per year.
 They also estimate that between 6 and 19% of the acceleration of sea level rise in the 21st centurye The century is due to the loss of mass from the glaciers.
 21% of this rise comes from glacial meltwater.
-According to the study authors, “ Scientifically rigorous evidence of the urgency of rapid teamwork».
+According to the study authors, “ Scientifically rigorous evidence of the urgency of rapid teamwork Reducing greenhouse gas emissions ».